 Not much is known about Mathieu Blanshan.
 He was born April 18, 1655 in Mannheim, Germany to Mattheus and Magdeleine Joire Blanshan.
 His parents had emigrated to Germany to escape the persecution of Huguenots in their native France.
 He married Margrietje Claes Van Schoonhoven, daughter of Claes Van Schoonhoven of New Albany (Albany) on March 30, 1679 in Kingston, Ulster County, New York.
-He died in Kingston in 1688 or 1692.
+He supposedly died in Kingston in 1688 or 1692, but that must be in error because his youngest child was born in 1699.

 The children of Mathieu (Mathys Jr.) and Margrietje Claes Van Schoonhoven were: